BillNace/18341_P2_MatrixMultiply/README.md

 $ git push --tags
   ```

-2. Log onto Gradescope and select the P2: Warmup assignment.
+2. Log onto Gradescope and select the P2: Matrix Multiply assignment.

 3. Select the repo you want to submit.